turingschool/front-end-curriculum/projects/2DoBox-Pivot-Mod1.md

 Note: TimeZones are hard - consider using a library like [MomentJS](http://momentjs.com/)

-# Instructor Evaluation Points
+## Instructor Evaluation Points

-## Specification Adherence
+### Specification Adherence

 4 - The application meets all of the phase requirements listed above and implements one or more of the extensions.

 3 - The application consists of one page with all of the major functionality being provided by jQuery.
 No approach was taken that is counter to the spirit of the project and its learning goals.
-There are no features missing from the above phases that make the application feel incomplete or hard to use.
+There are no features missing from phases 1 through 4 that make the application feel incomplete or hard to use.

 2 - The application is in a usable state, but is missing 1 or more of the features outline in the specification above.